|

 the summer of 1863, Shawsheen was in the Big Thompson Canyon on

-a hunting trip when she was captured by a band of 200 Arapaho.
+a hunting trip with her family when she was captured by a band of 200 Arapaho.
+Later she was traded to the Cheyenne.

-After she was held prisoner for three years, a group of soldiers
+One story tells that she was held prisoner for two years, when a group of soldiers

 from Camp Collins (Ft.
 Collins today) were riding in the area known